How dangerous are volcanoes?

 Volcanic gases

-That’s why volcanologists who go near a lava flow wear appropriate gas masks, against which any FFP2 mask is airy, and of course goggles that fit tightly to the face.
+That’s why volcanologists who go near a lava flow wear appropriate gas masks, against which any FFP2 mask is airy, and of course protective goggles that fit tightly to the face.
 And if they come very close still protective suits….

 A walk to an active lava tongue without such protection and the appropriate knowledge should definitely be avoided.